How to enable reversion after migrating MySQL from on-premise to AWS environment

 Stop replication from on-premise environment to AWS Aurora environment

-Switching to the AWS environment will stop replication between the on-premises environment and the Aurora environment.
+Switching to the AWS environment stops replication between the on-premises environment and the Aurora environment.

 Aurora replication stopped